snakemake/snakemake/docs/snakefiles/deployment.rst

             "scripts/plot-stuff.R"

 For such a rule, Snakemake will just activate the given environment, instead of automatically deploying anything.
+Instead of using a concrete name, it is also possible to provide a name containing wildcards (which must also occur in the output files of the rule), analogous to the specification of input files.

 Note that Snakemake distinguishes file based environments from named ones as follows: if the given specification ends on ``.yaml`` or ``.yml``, Snakemake assumes it to be a path to an environment definition file; otherwise, it assumes the given specification